 Rain is always somewhat acidic.
-When it falls on your car’s finish coat, it can etch or discolor the paint.
+When it falls on your car’s finish coat, it can etch or discolour the paint.
 These spots are evident on black and dark-coloured cars.

-There are many ways to remove water spots from car.
+There are many ways to remove water spots from cars.
 These are just some suggestions.
 Using a DA sable tool with a pressure washer is the finest technique to remove water spots from a car.

 Washing Your Car

 The best way to avoid water spots is to wash your car often.
 Water sports are most likely to appear on the finish coat of your vehicle when your car has not been washed.

 Pressure washers are an excellent way to remove water spots from a car’s finish coat quickly.
 Ensure that you don’t use the pressure washer on your car when heated or cooled.

 Use a Water Spot Remover Product

-Follow the instructions on a product label carefully after applying it to your car’s finish coat.
+Follow the instructions on the product label carefully after applying it to your car’s finish coat.
 Most of these products will leave behind a residue that will protect and beautify your car’s finish coat.

-The Clay Bar Method
+Clay Bar Method

 They are gentle on the paint finish and will leave behind a protective layer that will make your car’s finish coat look better than ever.

 Apply wax or sealant

 If you see dried-up debris that resembles dirt, you might want to apply a wax or sealant to the area of the finish coat where the water spot appeared.

 Use a razor scraper

 Razor scrapers are helpful when you have mineral deposits on your car’s paint surface.
-You can use a razor scraper to carefully scrape away the discolored areas of your vehicle’s paint.
+You can use a razor scraper to carefully scrape away the discoloured areas of your vehicle’s paint.

 Compounding And Polishing

-Polishing involves removing the small rust-colored streaks from your car’s surface.
+Polishing involves removing the small rust-coloured streaks from your car’s surface.
 Compounding involves rubbing the finish coat with compounds to remove any unsightly water spots.

-water sports are unsightly and can damage the paint coat of your vehicle.
+Water sports are unsightly and can damage the paint coat of your vehicle.
 If you live in an area where there is lots of rain, you might want to be very careful about the types of water that you use in your car.